 - Support our entire staff of librarians and information specialists to constantly improve our advocacy for user needs by continually developing our knowledge, skills, and expertise

 The Library is a human enterprise at its core.
+We practice and value honesty, ethical behavior, and trustworthiness in all of our interactions, transactions, and communications.
 As library and information professionals, we strive to create a place which belongs to everyone and where everyone belongs.
 The Academic Commons brings together many important partners.
-As stewards of the Library, we partner with students, faculty, staff, and administration in support of the common good by...
+As stewards of the Library, we partner with students, faculty, staff, and administration in support of the common good by:

 Providing equitable access